Hangzhou, is it really worth it?

 Day 2: West Lake Cultural square and Wulin Square

-The city combines nature and modern life very successfully, not as most of the big Chinese cities that have started to loose their natural oases.
+The city combines nature and modern life very successfully, unlikely most of the big Chinese cities that have started to loose their natural reserves.
 When on the peaceful lake you can’t guess that the centre of the city looks like any other cosmopolitan city full of skyscrapers and neon lights!
-The West Lake Cultural square is an extremely beautiful contemporary square that is consisted of a business centre, plenty of shopping malls (either high-end or high-street) and leisure & entertainment places.
+The West Lake Cultural square is an extremely beautiful contemporary square that is consisted of a business centre, plenty of shopping malls (either high-end or high-street), art installations and leisure & entertainment places.
 Within the squares you can find 3 important museums of Zhejiang province- this is why even 4 days are not enough!
 The commercial streets, surrounding the two connected squares, lead to the East side of the Lake.
 This walk can take hours or even days, especially if you fancy shopping!
-The malls are connected to each other underground and seem like endless labyrinths!
+The malls are connected to each other overground and underground and they feel like endless labyrinths!

 Day 3: Tea Museum and Fei Lai Feng